 1918 Model T Garage where Dean Weller turns old automobile parts and sheet metal into works of art.

 While touring DeSoto, Kansas, a few years ago, I stumbled across an interesting old building with some wonderful old Ford signs.
 "Grandpa's Garage & Body Shop" was painted on the window.

 I stopped at the garage to photograph the building, then peeked in the windows and discovered that the garage was filled with rows of beautiful old cars.

 While peering through the windows and trying to take some photos through the glass, a nice lady came up to me and invited me to go into the garage with her.
-She is Delores Weller, and she introduced me to the man responsible for this surprising collection, her husband of (then) 61 years, Dean Weller.
+She was Delores Weller, and she introduced me to the man responsible for this surprising collection, her husband of (then) 61 years, Dean Weller.

 They started showing me the beautiful antique cars crowded into the 1918 Model A Ford garage, and I was stunned to learn that Dean hadn't just restored the cars.
 In large part he created them.